sjregan/jQuery.AutoLink/README.md

 ### Example

-Linky++ would come in handy if you are pulling data from any of Twitter's or Instagram's APIs where you will end up having just a plain text string like below:
+jQuery AutoLink would come in handy if you are pulling data from any of Twitter's or Instagram's APIs where you will end up having just a plain text string like below:

 `@andreassavvides works on his #opensource projects over at https://github.com/AnSavvides`